BrandonCorey/js_129/study_guide_written.md

 ```

 ## Object Factories ##
-- A function used to create objects
+- A function used to create objects of a specific type

 **Advantages of Factory functions**
-- Can create many objects more quickly
+- Can create many objects of a specific type more quickly
 - Less code duplication
 - More dynamic (can modify certain properties of object while keeping rest the same)